extrasalt/extrasalt.github.io/resume/resume.md

 Bachelor of Engineering, Computer Science | 2013 - 2017

-# OSS
+# OSS and Community

 ## Podder

-[Podder](http://github.com/extrasalt/podder) is a multi-tenant baremetal PaaS that runs on top of Kubernetes.
+[Podder](http://github.com/extrasalt/podder) (2016) is a multi-tenant baremetal PaaS that runs on top of Kubernetes.
 It can deploy any go binary that is dropped into it, as a service if it exposes the HTTP port.
 Podder is an attempt at being the userspace of a distributed operating system.

-# Community Activities

-Organizer of the Chennai Docker community | Since Aug 2016
-Co-Organizer of Chennai Go Community | Since Jan 2017

-# Talks
+## Talks

+I have been organizing the Docker and Kubernetes Communities in Chennai since 2016.
+These are some of my talks.

+### From VMs to containers and Back again

+When Docker first came out and revolutionized the whole devops space, it seemed like containers were the future of workload isolation and virtual machines were all but dead before making a comeback.
+MicroVMs have been gaining traction since AWS released [Firecracker](https://github.com/firecracker-microvm/firecracker).
+In this talk, I explained how virtual machines fit into the modern kubernetes bound infrastructure.
+I spoke about the evolution of VMs while comparing Linux containers to traditional VMs and to microVMs

+- Google Developer Group _January 2020_
+- Devday _January 2020_
+- Microsft Devengers _January 2020_
+- Go Community Meetup _February 2020_

+### Docker internals

+_Chennai Docker meetup, June 2017_
+Explored how docker works internally and built a self-isolated go program to demonstrate system-call interface used to create linux containers.

+### Building a baremetal Go PaaS with Kubernetes

+_Chennai Go meetup, March 2017_
+Deploying a fully packaged go binary still involves a lot of boilerplate.
+Presented an alternative where a simple Kubernetes service can deploy any go binary dropped into it and explained how it can be recreated to fit particular needs.

+### Container Orchestration with Kubernetes and Swarm

+_Chennai Docker meetup, March 2017_
+Introduction to orchestration and feature comparison of Swarm, Mesos and Kubernetes.
+Explained different Kubernetes Objects and demoed load balancing in a Kubernetes service.

 ### The State of the containers

 _Chennai Docker meetup, November 2016_
 The sudden rise of containers has led to a lot of bad practices.
 The talk explained what containers were, how they work internally, how to best avoid inefficient docker setups and how persistent storage works in stateless services.

-### Container Orchestration with Kubernetes and Swarm

-_Chennai Docker meetup, March 2017_
-Introduction to orchestration and feature comparison of Swarm, Mesos and Kubernetes.
-Explained different Kubernetes Objects and demoed load balancing in a Kubernetes service.
-[Slides](http://slides.com/extrasalt/deck)

-### Building a baremetal Go PaaS with Kubernetes

-_Chennai Go meetup, March 2017_
-Deploying a fully packaged go binary still involves a lot of boilerplate.
-Presented an alternative where a simple Kubernetes service can deploy any go binary dropped into it and explained how it can be recreated to fit particular needs.

-### Docker internals

-_Chennai Docker meetup, June 2017_
-Explored how docker works internally and built a self-isolated go program to demonstrate system-call interface used to create linux containers.